 The 8 Best Bedwetting Alarms

-This wiki has been updated 30 times since it was first published in October of 2016.
+This wiki has been updated 31 times since it was first published in October of 2016.
 So your little one has graduated from diapers, but still has nighttime accidents occasionally?
 Technology may be the answer.
 These bedwetting alarms and monitors awaken your child at the first detection of urine and rapidly train youngsters — even deep sleepers — to wake up before the urge to go causes a major problem, saving both of you some awkward midnight sheet changes.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes